 Image credit: Dimos | Shutterstock

-Tempted by a holiday to North Goa or South Goa?
+Tempted by a holiday to North or South Goa or Central Goa?
 Get a little bit more inspiration via our Holiday Ideas page.